lattera/articles/personal/2021-10-20_home_infra/article.md

 I have bunches and bunches of health issues.
 The health issue I talk about most is migraines since I get them so often.
 I occasionally spend a bit of time in bed or otherwise not at my office desk.
-My prinary laptop (the aforementioned HardenedBSD Development Laptop) doesn't do wireless, and even if it did, I'd still need it connected to the wired interface due to network usage constraints.
+My primary laptop (the aforementioned HardenedBSD Development Laptop) doesn't do wireless, and even if it did, I'd still need it connected to the wired interface due to network usage constraints.